Balou9/itemis-cc/README.md

 #### Does calculate for available products, even if the shopping basket contains unavailable products

+This test case uses the shopping baskets 5 containing one unavailable and one available product as an input.

+**Tests:**

 - test if the number of unavailable products has the expected value
 - test if the shopping cart has the expected number of products
 - test if the unavailable product information is as expected
-- test if the product price equals the expected value
+- test if the price of the available product equals the expected value
 - test if the sales taxes equals the expected value
 - test if the total price equals the expected value